822kea/Smishing_TTP_Breakdown/README.md

 `korhsrd427@hotmail.com`

 They were offering me a job 🎉!

 Unfortunately for them, the red flags were blazing, and I wasn’t falling for it.

 For those who might not recognize the signs of a smishing attempt, here’s a breakdown of the **red flags** and the **TTPs** the threat actor employed:

 ## Red Flags

 1. **Free Email Domain**:
    - Legitimate businesses typically use a corporate email domain (e.g., `@temu.com`), not free providers like `@hotmail.com`.
-This indicates the sender is unprofessional—or fraudulent.
+This usually indicates the sender is fraudulent.

 2. **No Personalization**:
    - The message didn’t address me by name, which is a common sign of phishing or smishing.
 Personalized messages are less likely to be ignored but harder for scammers to generate at scale.